Steveiscreative/steveiscreative.github.io/about.md

 permalink: /about/
 ---

-<p class="lead">I'm a full-stack web developer living in Baltimore, Maryland.</p>
+Hello there.
+I'm a web developer living in Baltimore, Maryland.

-I'm currently an Assoicate Director of (Web) Development at [idfive](http://idfive.com) leading a team and developing accessible and visually appealing websites and web applications.
+I currently work at [idfive](http://idfive.com) where I am the Associate Director of Development.
+It's an exciting time there as we navigate from being a medium-sized company to a large company.

+This site is an ongoing experiment to try out new ideas, work on my writing, and share what I've learned along the way.
+So, excuse the mess, some occasional profanity, and shitty grammar...
+It's a work in progress.

-When I'm not working or thinking about websites, I like to spend time with my wife and daughters.
-I'm also a professional binge watcher.
+When I'm not working or thinking about websites, I like to spend time with my family and doing things with my hands.